rayen-feb/The-Foor-Books-/README.md

 Sami successfully solved the dragon's riddles and retrieved the book.
 He studied his map to find the time door that would take him to the next period.
 Sami set out on his journey, feeling more confident now that he had the first book.
 He arrived in Rome and found the book in the Colosseum, guarded by gladiators.
 Sami defeated them and retrieved the book.
 He traveled to Carthage and found the book in a temple, guarded by priests.
 Sami used his magical sword to defeat them and take the book.
 Finally, Sami arrived in Ottoman Turkey, where he found the book in a palace, guarded by soldiers.
 Sami fought bravely and defeated them, retrieving the final book.
 He returned to El Jamm and gave the books to his grandfather.
 Grandfather Jack was overjoyed and thanked Sami for his bravery.
 He reminded Sami of the power of knowledge and how important it is to preserve history.
-Sami realized that he had made history by completing his mission and felt proud of his accomplishment.>
+Sami realized that he had made history by completing his mission and felt proud of his accomplishment.</details>

 ## About the Game 🎮